barbosacisco/aboutme/README.md

 💼 14+ years in tech, working as a DevOps Engineer since 2018 across the Healthcare, Education, HR Tech, and AI sectors.

-🛠️ Focused on IaC automation, Amazon Web Services (AWS) cloud, and building useful tools.
+🛠️ Focused on IaC automation and building useful tools.

 ---